pallabidas/METDAS/index.md

 > * The exercises are designed to be run directly on CMSLPC, with scripts provided for you to follow and discuss the exercises.
 {: .testimonial}

-### Facilitators CMSDAS LPC 2025
+### Facilitators CMSDAS IITH 2025

 <img src="fig/photo_facilitators.pdf" alt="" style="width:80%">

 ### Support

-Join the [ShortExMET Mattermost channel](https://mattermost.web.cern.ch/cmsdaslpc2025/channels/shortexmet) and don't hesitate to ask for help from the facilitators in the room.
+Join the [ShortExMET Mattermost channel](https://mattermost.web.cern.ch/cmsdasiithjune2025/channels/jetmet-se) and don't hesitate to ask for help from the facilitators in the room.

 <!-- this is an html comment -->